aniesh10/Disaster-Prediction/README.md

 - Upload or Place the Dataset:

 - If using Google Colab:
-Upload the flood.csv file by uncommenting and running the files.upload() line in the code.
+Upload the respective CSV file by uncommenting and running the files.upload() line in the code.
 If running locally:
-Place the flood.csv file in the specified directory.
+Place the (required natural disaster csv file).csv file in the specified directory.
 Update the file path in the script if needed.